Types

 is a semantic one. null

-is mainly useful to handle the absence of data with optionals whereas void
+is mainly useful to handle the absence of data with null safety whereas void

 is mainly used to specify that a function returns nothing.